 Caves, canals, and missteps describe day four of the Dordogne seven-day adventure.
 Overcast and rainy weather changed our planned route for day four of our Dordogne seven-day adventure Good thing we are driving.
 Instead of Rocamadour, we headed for the painted cave at Lascaux.
 The route to Lascaux from […]

 On the third day of the seven day Dordogne tour with my friend since kindergarten, we finally got it right.
 We narrowed down the “to do” list for our seven day Dordogne tour to a manageable number of places to see in one day.
 We came up […]

-There are two luxuries Julie and I splurged on during our Dordogne tour.
-One was to spend a night in a hilltop chateau en route Albi to Cahors.
+There are two luxuries Julie, and I splurged on during our Dordogne tour.
+One was to spend a night in a hilltop chateau en route from Albi to Cahors.
 The other I’ll divulge later.
-Day two on the week-long car tour from Uzes to Tours, through the Dordogne with […]
+Day two on the week-long car tour from Uzes to Tours, through the Dordogne […]

 wandering through Dordogne